As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

-10. Social Media: Topics Industry Influencers Discuss
+11. Social Media: Topics Industry Influencers Discuss

-12. YouTube: Industry Videos
+13. YouTube: Industry Videos

-13. Instagram Feeds and Comments
+14. Instagram: Feeds and Comments

 Talk to interesting people.
-I like to think that everyone has a unique perspective to offer on something.
-Even if they’re just telling their own stories about experiences they’ve had, it can lead to inspiration for a post.
+I like to think everyone has a unique perspective to offer.
+Even if they’re just talking about their own experiences, it can lead to inspiration for a post.

 Use the discussion as inspiration.
 You also could use the interview as a piece of content, but always get permission before you do that.

-15. External Roundups
+17. External Roundups

 A roundup can make a great post on its own.
 Provide ten great pieces of content for your customers to consume.
 In addition, looking through the content itself can spark inspiration.
-You can see what people like, and then form your own content.
+You can see what people like, and then form your own ideas.

-16. Internal Roundups
+18. Internal Roundups

 Don’t overdo it with surveys.
 Directing even one question to a few customers can lead to great content inspiration and ideas.

-18. Your Website: Comment Sections
+20. Your Website: Comment Sections

-19. Your Website: FAQ Sections
+21. Your Website: FAQ Sections

 Many websites have frequently asked questions sections because they get repeat questions and want to provide the answers for visitors and new customers.
 Look at your FAQ section and determine if there are ways you can expand on the topics with another form of content, such as a video, a blog post, an e-book, or a guide.

-20. Competitor Websites: FAQ Sections
+22. Competitor Websites: FAQ Sections

 Take a look at the FAQ sections on your competitors’ websites.
 See what questions they’re getting all the time, and make sure you’re answering those questions with some form of content.

-21. Conference Q&A Sessions with Experts
+23. Conference Q&A Sessions with Experts

 Conferences are great if you can attend.
 Not only do you learn a lot, but you can use the sessions for content inspiration.
 You can pull inspiration from the topics the experts discuss.

-22. Conference Agendas
+24. Conference Agendas

 Check out the agendas for conferences.
 See what the big topics are.
 You can create your own content based on the hot topics at conferences.

-23. Conference Roundtable Discussions
+25. Conference Roundtable Discussion

-24. Customer Service Representatives
+26. Customer Service Representatives

-Here is one of my favorites ways to generate content ideas.
+Here is one of my favorite ways to generate content ideas.
 I used to work for a large shoe catalog company, and I would get the occasional email from customer service saying they were getting questions about the shoes.

 Like customer service representatives, salespeople are in constant communication with customers and can be a great source of content ideas.

-26. Product/Service Experts
+28. Product/Service Experts

-When I worked for the shoe company, I learned that the merchandisers would attend shoe shows where they would get all the latest information on upcoming trends.
+When I worked for a shoe company, I learned the merchandisers would attend shoe shows where they would get all the latest information on upcoming trends.
 This gave me content ideas for great blog posts.
 We published content about Hot Trends for Next Summer, and people liked it.
 The experts at your company often have very interesting and useful knowledge.

-27. Popular Posts on Your Site
+29. Popular Posts on Your Site

 What does your company have coming up?
-Big announcements can make for content that your customers would find interesting.
+Big announcements can make for content your customers would find interesting.

-30. An Industry Outsider
+32. An Industry Outsider

 Have a discussion with someone who has little to no interest in your industry.
 They’ll likely have questions that would get you brainstorming great content ideas.